Michael Zwaagstra: Ford Government Must Make Bold Changes in Education

 If Dunlop was serious about making sure that the TDSB never allows such disgraceful behaviour on a field trip again, she would have appointed a fully independent person to conduct this investigation.
 By choosing an insider, Dunlop made it easy for the insular ministry and school board officials to close ranks and protect their own once again.

 Things will never change in Ontario’s public education system unless the provincial government takes decisive action.
 For example, instead of letting school boards get away with expanding their bloated bureaucracies and ignoring clear directives from her department, the education minister should dissolve these boards.
-No students or parents will miss the bevy of superintendents, equity directors, learning coaches and cultural advisors.
+No students or parents will miss the bevy of superintendents, equity directors, learning coaches, and cultural advisers.
 In fact, eliminating all these bureaucrats would allow for more education dollars to flow to the classrooms where they’re best used for students.

 Nor will taxpayers need to hear about school board administrators blowing $38,000 on a three-day professional development retreat in Toronto or about school trustees spending $45,000 on a trip to Italy and then purchasing $100,000 of artwork while there.

-Abolishing school boards should also be coupled with an announcement that parents will be given school choice comparable to that enjoyed by parents in Quebec and western Canada.
+Abolishing school boards should also be coupled with an announcement that parents will be given school choice comparable to that enjoyed by parents in Quebec and Western Canada.
 If parents can transfer their children to any independent school of their choice with at least some provincial funding following them, they will be empowered to do what’s in their best interests.

 In addition, the Ford government must take bold action to improve the quality of instruction in classrooms.
 Revamping curriculum guides to ensure they are clear and content-rich would be a vast improvement over the confusing and incoherent curriculum guides teachers must use currently.